top of page

 Galilaeans?

-• (They were amazed because Galileans speak Hebrew, the tongue of Angels, mixed with Chaldean from the Babylonian captivity and living among the Gentiles of Galilee, but the Jews of other countries heard them speaking the tongues of the nations wherein they were born abroad.)
+• They were amazed because Galileans speak Hebrew, the tongue of angels, mixed with Chaldean from the Babylonian captivity and living among the Gentiles of Galilee, but the Jews and Proselytes of other countries heard them speaking the tongues of the nations wherein they were born abroad of the wonderful works of Alahayim.

 Mark 16:17

-[17]And these signs shall follow them that believe; In my name shall they cast out devils;
+[17]And these signs shall follow them that believe; ... they shall speak with new tongues;

-• The Apostles did show these signs of believers in the book of Acts for edification.
-In respect of the Hebrews, they will be given utterance of the pure Hebrew Language again in these end times in Egypt:
+• In respect of the Hebrews, they that believe in these latter times will be given utterance of the pure Hebrew Language again in Egypt:

 Isa 19:18

-In that day shall five cities in the land of Egypt speak the language of Canaan, and swear to the LORD of hosts; one shall be called, The city of destruction.
+In that day shall five cities in the land of Egypt speak the language of Canaan, and swear to Ahayah of hosts; one shall be called, The city of destruction.

 Zep 3:9

-For then will I turn to the people a pure language, that they may all call upon the name of the LORD, to serve him with one consent.
+For then will I turn to the people a pure language, that they may all call upon the name of Ahayah, to serve him with one consent.

-• Understanding tongues are languages of men or the Hebrew tongue of Angels and the Hebrew race, Charity is more profitable than the gift of speaking in other tongues of men or the tongue of Angels:
+• Understanding tongues are languages of men or the Hebrew tongue of angels and the Hebrew race, attaining unto the spirit of Charity is more profitable than the gift of speaking in other tongues of men or the tongue of Angels:

 1Co 13:1